 Take copyrights and GDPR (European General Data Protection Regulation) as an example.
 If you don’t follow Copyright law or GDPR you risk facing lawsuits or really high fees – that’s probably no news to you.
 But with a proper set up of metadata you can easily keep track of your copyrights’ and when they expire, and who is portrayed in your images and their consent agreements.

-By setting up your assets with metadata you protect it from being used after a copyright has expired, or publishing an image that portrays a person that haven’t giving their consent.
+By setting up your assets with metadata you protect it from being used after a copyright has expired, or publishing an image that portrays a person that hasn't given their consent.

 Automation will help your teams to work more efficiently in their daily work.
 To set up workflows you need metadata, or you will have no data to base your rules upon.